ESMValGroup/ESMValTool/doc/sphinx/source/documentation.rst

 Overview
 --------

-When possible, observations from the obs4MIPs/ana4MIPs archives are used in the model evaluation (see :numref:`diag_avail`).
+When possible, observations from the obs4MIPs/ana4MIPs archives are used in the model evaluation (see Section :numref:`diag_avail`).
-These data are freely available from the ESGF in the same format as the CMIP simulations and can be directly used in the ESMValTool using the obs4mips or ana4mips class in the namelist (see also section :numref:`mod_obs_run`).
+These data are freely available from the ESGF in the same format as the CMIP simulations and can be directly used in the ESMValTool using the obs4mips or ana4mips class in the namelist (see also Section :numref:`mod_obs_run`).

 Important links